Bone Grafting Services in Dawsonville, GA

 Consultation

-Your dentist will likely refer you to an oral surgeon if they suspect you may need a bone graft or other oral surgery in preparation for a related treatment.
-Your Dawsonville oral surgeon will perform an exam and take any necessary x-rays or other images to gain a thorough understanding of your oral health needs.
+you may need a bone graft or other oral surgery in preparation for a related treatment.
+Your Dawsonville oral surgeon will perform an exam and take any necessary x-rays

 Treatment Planning & Preparation

-Your doctor or oral surgeon will walk you through your planned treatment, what to expect from the procedure, and how to prepare for your visit in Dawsonville.
+treatment, what to expect from the procedure, and how to prepare for your visit in Dawsonville.

 Sedation Options